 The No-Mascara Mascara One

-I can’t say this one did much for my lashes.
-I tried a shade called Black Brown and the color barely showed.
-Yes, my lashes appeared defined, and no, they didn’t clump or smudge.
+We can’t say this one did much for lashes.
+Our reviewer tried a shade called Black Brown and the color barely showed.
+Yes, lashes appeared defined, and no, they didn’t clump or smudge.
 But there wasn’t much by way of volume or lengthening.
 It’s a good option for makeup minimalists.

 The Most Dramatic Waterproof Mascara

 Dior’s waterproof version of the Pump ‘n’ Volume mascara features a pliable, squeezable tube that allows you to warm up the formula using heat from your hands and prevents it from drying out.
-The fat brush contains ultra-soft bristles that only luxury brands at this price point can provide, and other than very minor smudging under my eyes, I loved the dramatic, doll-like effect this mascara provided.
-While it goes on smoothly, it’s a little messy, so plan for a few extra seconds with a cotton swab to clean up your lids post-application.
+The fat brush contains ultra-soft bristles that only luxury brands at this price point can provide, and other than very minor smudging under my eyes, this mascara produced a dramatic, doll-like effect.
+While it went on smoothly, it was a little messy, so plan for a few extra seconds with a cotton swab to clean up your lids post-application.

 The Silky One

 The medium-sized wand features rows of microfiber bristles and a rounded tip that fattened up every lash on my lids.
-The formula is whipped and silky — especially by waterproof standards — so it glided on smoothly coat after coat (I did at least three or four).
-I found my lashes to be curled, long, and defined.
-It was also fairly easy to remove, but at the same time didn’t flake or smudge throughout the day.
+The formula is whipped and silky — especially by waterproof standards — so it glided on smoothly coat after coat (at least three or four).
+Lashes were curled, long, and defined.
+Our reviewer found that it was also fairly easy to remove, but at the same time didn’t flake or smudge throughout the day.

 The Best Waterproof Mascara for the Pool

-My lashes didn’t get much drama from Mary Kay’s Lash Love, but it went on without clumps and provided decent lengthening.
+This masacara didn’t deliver much volume, but it went on without clumps and provided decent lengthening.
 As far as the removal process, it maintained an impressive resilience.
-My lashes clumped up slightly in the shower, but the mascara didn’t budge.
-I swiped them with micellar water and makeup remover afterward, but I could still feel the formula clinging to my lashes the next morning.
-If you like wearing eye makeup to the beach or pool, I’d consider this one.
+Over time, it can cause lashes to clump up a little but it won’t drip down your face.
+Despite removing with micellar water and makeup remover afterward, our reviewer warned that you might still feel the formula clinging to your lashes the next morning.
+If you like wearing eye makeup to the beach or pool where you will be getting in and out of the water, consider this one.

 The Fast-Acting One

 This one dries quickly, so you need to work fast.
-My lashes hardened within seconds, making it tough to build upon once it set.
-I achieved some noticeable volume and length, but there was slight clumping.
-The wand is good at coating the bottom lashes, too, but overall, I prefer the non-waterproof version of this mascara, even if that means a little smudging.
+Our reviewer said that this caused her lashes to harden within seconds, making it tough to build upon once it set.
+It does achieve some noticeable volume and length, but there was slight clumping.
+The wand is good at coating the bottom lashes, too, but overall, we prefer the non-waterproof version of this mascara, even if that means a little smudging.

 The Luxurious One

-Like all things Chanel, this mascara made my lashes look expensive.
-The stiff brush combines short and long bristles that work together to really lift lashes up, leaving mine curled with a fanned-out appearance.
-After three coats, I noticed significant impact — my lashes looked long, plump, and dense.
+Like all things Chanel, this mascara will make your lashes look expensive.
+The stiff brush combines short and long bristles that work together to really lift lashes up, leaving our reviewer’s curled with a fanned-out appearance.
+After three coats, she noticed significant impact — her lashes looked long, plump, and dense.

 The Great Drugstore One

 This silky formula wasn’t too thick or too wet, which meant the soft, wavy bristles delivered a clump-free coating without any messy globs.
-My lashes looked fanned out, longer, fuller, and darker over the course of the day, without any running or flaking.
+Our reviewer said that this one made her lashes looked fanned out, longer, fuller, and darker over the course of the day, without any running or flaking.
 If you’re a fan of Too Faced Better Than Sex mascara (the non-waterproof one), this is a close second — and almost three times cheaper.

 It’s also one of the few waterproof options out there that doesn’t make lashes feel hard within ten seconds of using it.
-After applying, my eyes had a softness and lifted appearance that made my tired lids look wide-eyed and awake.
-I even skipped eyeliner.
-The only downside is that it smells like a Sharpie marker.
+After applying, she noticed that her eyes had a softness and lifted appearance that even made her skip eyeliner.
+The only downside is that it smelled like a Sharpie marker.

 The Transformative One

 For anyone who doesn’t want to invest in an entirely new waterproof mascara, there’s Clarins’s water-proofing top coat.
-The clear formula promises to form a “watertight seal” around each lash (I didn’t experience any major smudging).
+The clear formula promises to form a “watertight seal” around each lash.
 However, the brush shape, which resembles a small brow spoolie, is awkward to use on your lashes.
-Given how tiny the tube is, my mascara stayed in place.
-But since it’s not inexpensive, I might consider spending the money on a separate waterproof option after all.

 The Instagram-Ready one

 True to its name, YSL’s mascara yielded false-looking lashes — separated, long, and volumized.
-The nylon brush coated my lashes evenly and the non-drying formula was buildable and easy to layer, too.
+The nylon brush coats lashes evenly and the non-drying formula was buildable and easy to layer, too.
 There were no smudges for the entire day.
-The removal process was simple, too: the color wiped away without all my lashes clumping together.
+The removal process was simple, too: the color wiped away without lashes clumping together.
 It’s expensive, yes.
-But when I took a photo of myself wearing the mascara, I didn’t have to do any sort of editing — my lashes look completely perfect.
+But our reviewer said that when she took a photo of herself wearing the mascara, she didn’t have to do any sort of editing — her lashes look completely perfect.

 The Durable One